 You really don’t need to be an expert to make this.
 If I can make it while being tipsy off sangria, I’m pretty certain anyone can make this!

-- 3 ½ lbs Manila clams, scrubbed and purged
+- 3 ½ pounds Manila clams scrubbed and purged

 - red chili flakes

-- Using the same pan, add butter, chili flakes, garlic, and onions.
+Using the same pan, add butter, chili flakes, 4 cloves of minced garlic, and onions.
 Sauté for about 5 minutes until the onion is softened.
 Add the chopped shrimp, cream, reserved clams, and reduced wine sauce (make sure to not add the grit at the bottom).
 Stir and add the remaining clams, cover and steam for about five minutes or until the clams open.
 (Discard any clams that have not open.)